Replacing Earthquake Instrumentation

 3. If the system is operating as designed ‘into its late teens’ and no ‘red flags’ have been raised by your testing agency regarding performance, then consider ‘buying some time’ by directing the testing agency to replace critical components while they are still available from the OEM.
 Sensors, relays, fuses, power supplies, dc-dc converters, etc. are candidates for replacement.
 Kind of like performing an engine over-haul on your car- before problems present themselves.
 This work should get another 10 years of service from the earthquake instrumentation.

-4. If a preventative ‘over haul’ isn’t an option, begin planning for replacement around the 20 year mark.
+4. If your aging system is operating as designed, but a preventative ‘over haul’ isn’t a preferred option, then begin planning for replacement around the 20 year mark.
 Not all of the system components can be visually inspected by the seismic tech.
 Undetectable corrosion or other “wear & tear” may be taking place.
 For instance, the reading & writing of data to computer memory chips can, over time, wear out the chip internally.
 Some parts are completely encapsulated (i.e. sealed with epoxy) and not accessible for inspection.
 Scheduled replacement is the best way to avoid unforeseen catastrophic hardware failures resulting in plant shutdowns.

 Recent Posts